ApimorLabs/ReluctMultiplatform/compose-charts/README.md

 Currently supported platforms are <strong>Desktop</strong> <strong>Android</strong> <strong>IOS </strong> and <strong>Web </strong></strong>
 </div>

+## **NOTE**
-This is chart library by [TheChance101](https://github.com/TheChance101/AAY-chart)
+- This is a chart library by [TheChance101](https://github.com/TheChance101/AAY-chart)

-- It is embedded in this project that it is easier to maintain and fix bugs.
+- It is embedded in this project so that it is easier to maintain and fix bugs.

 - The developer has not updated the library since 28th Sep 2023 as the time of writing this on 12th Sep 2024

+- I have added an UNGROUPED bar chart separate from the grouped one for my needs

 ## How to use?